Registered Mental Health Nurse

-- Engage in the Weekly Development Programme in accordance with the job role and/or additional skills or interests.
+- Engage in development programmes in accordance with the job role and/or additional skills or interests.

-- To attend all mandatory training as prescribed in Mundesley Hospital policies, guidelines and procedures.
+- To attend all mandatory training as prescribed in Norvic Healthcare policies, guidelines and procedures.

 - Maintain a high standard of personal behaviour and ensure effective communication with all members of the multidisciplinary team, ie social workers and relatives.

 Norvic Healthcare is committed to ensuring vulnerable adults are protected and come to no harm.
 All employees have a responsibility to be aware of national and local policies, their individual responsibilities with regards to the POVA and POCA agenda.

 Standards of Behaviour

 - As a member of staff, you must be committed to the delivery of high quality services for our patients including their right to be treated at all times with dignity and respect.